dianacortes003/tDNA_IS/README.md

 #### Limitations

 ##### Inequitable local adaptation capabilities
-Despite the algorithm's best efforts to include a variety of transcultural factors in the stratification process, the overall gap in available information on underrepresented populations is still an issue.
+Despite the algorithm's best efforts to include a variety of transcultural factors in the stratification process, the overall gap in available information on underrepresented populations remains a significant challenge.

-Additionally, the article mentions the inequity of general nutrition education both from an availability and cultural resistance perspective.
+Additionally, the article mentions the inequity of general nutrition education, both from an availability and cultural resistance perspective.

 Lastly, one of the algorithms' output recommendations includes diabetes-specific liquid meal formulas.
 These formulas are not always accessible to many patients.

 ##### No HIS integration evidence
 As previously mentioned, the _tDNA_ is a decision-tree tool for clinicians, and it has not been formally converted into a health information system (HIS).
-Therefore, there is no current evidence of its efficacy in that format nor the true needs and capabilities for integration into a hospital's information system,
+Therefore, there is no current evidence of its efficacy in that format, nor the true needs and capabilities for integration into a hospital's information system.

 </details>